NOAA-RDHPCS/noaa-rdhpcs.github.io/source/slurm/overview.rst

 memory requirements of your job.
 There are a couple of different ways of getting the memory usage information about your job.

 Specify a processor layout for your job (uniform layout example)
 -----------------------------------------------------------------

 The simple method of laying out tasks where all the cores on a node are used with one MPI task per core works reasonably well for most applications.
-These are however cases where the default amount of memory available per core is insufficient and need more memory than is available.
+These are however cases where the default amount of memory available per core is insufficient and more memory is needed than is available.

-In those instances, it is necessary to spread out tasks on more nodes so that there are fewer MPI tasks on a node than there are cores.
-The other cores may be left idle, or could be used for speeding up the code by using threads.
+In those instances, it is necessary to spread tasks out on more nodes, so that there are fewer MPI tasks on a node than there are cores.
+The other cores may be left idle, or could be used to speed up the code by using threads.

-For example on a machine with 12 cores per node, the default layout would use all the 12 cores per node.
+For example, on a machine with 12 cores per node, the default layout would use all the 12 cores per node.
 If each task needs twice that amount of memory, you would place 6 MPI tasks on each node.